 She enjoyed this time in her life, but became deeply depressed after John was elected President in 1825.
 She already suffered from bouts of depression, but it became more pronounced due to the bitter nature of the election.
 She continued her weekly music and theater parties, but otherwise became more reclusive, preferring to spend her time, and especially her evenings, alone, reading, writing music and lyrics, and playing the harp, at which she was quite skilled.

 It was also during John’s tenure as president that she expressed regret at having ever married into the Adams family.
 She began to feel the men of that family were cold and insensitive, especially after Abigail’s death in 1818.
 However, she persevered, and continued hosting as was expected of her, and the events were always elegant, while she was always considered a gracious hostess.
 Even her final hosting event at the White House, after John lost his bid for re-election, was considered a social success.

-While her mother-in-law Abigail was known for hanging her laundry in the still-under-construction White House, Louisa is known for raising silk worms there and weaving her own silk from what their produced.
+While her mother-in-law Abigail was known for hanging her laundry in the still-under-construction White House, Louisa is known for raising silkworms there and weaving her own silk from what they produced.

 John died in D.C. in 1848, and Louisa followed him in 1852, also leaving this life in D.C. instead of Massachusetts.
 They are both buried together, side by side, next to John’s parents, in the United First Parish Church, in Quincy, Massachusetts.
 The day of her funeral was the first time the US Congress adjourned in mourning for any woman.

 Perhaps Louisa’s role as wife, mother, and First Lady can best be summed up in John’s own words about her.
 He wrote,